etherzhhb/Shang/README.md

 we should have the following statement in the Lua script.
 <pre><code>Functions.float64_add = { ModName = float64_add,
                           Scheduling = SynSettings.ASAP,
-                          Pipeline = SynSettings.DontPipeline }</code></pre>
+                          Pipeline = SynSettings.IMS }</code></pre>
-In this table, we create a table in which the "ModName" is the name of the converted verilog module, the "Scheduling" is the schedule mode of Shang (ASAP or ILP etc.), the "Pipeline" is the option whether we use pipeline in Shang.
+In this table, we create a table in which the "ModName" is the name of the converted verilog module, the "Scheduling" is the schedule mode of Shang (ASAP or ILP etc.), the "Pipeline" is the option whether we use software pipelining in Shang.
 ######3.
 Setup the platform information script.######
 Supposed that we use the EP2C35F672C6 FPGA of altera, we could create another lua script named "EP2C35F672C6.lua" to hold the platform information of EP2C35F672C6.